larromba/EasyMusicPlayer/README.md

 `brew install sourcery`

+**Carthage** *(testing only)*

+`brew install carthage`

 ### Build Instructions
-This assumes you're farmiliar with Xcode and building macOS apps.
+This assumes you're farmiliar with Xcode and building iOS apps.

 *Please note that you might need to change your app's bundle identifier and certificates to match your own.*

+1. `carthage update`
-1. open `EasyMusic.xcodeproj`
+2. open `EasyMusicPlayer.xcodeproj`
-2. click the top menu `Project -> Archive`
-...
+3. select `EasyMusicPlayer-Release` target
+4. select your device from the device list
+5. run the app on your phone

 ### Setting Up
+On the simulator, 1 mock audio file is added 3 times.
+See `Playlist.swift` for more information

 ## How it works
+It's essentially a wrapper around Apple's `MediaPlayer` framework.

 ## Licence
 [![licensebuttons by-nc-sa](https://licensebuttons.net/l/by-nc-sa/3.0/88x31.png)](https://creativecommons.org/licenses/by-nc-sa/4.0)